Experiential Education: Co-ops, Internships, Mentoring

 A co-op is the best way to test drive a future career and to make valuable contacts in the industry.
 A co-op, short for “cooperative education,” is a paid position with a company for a full academic semester and often the summer.
 For many Clarkson students, co-ops offer several advantages over internships.
 Since co-ops are longer than most internships, you can take on greater responsibilities and get a better real-world feel for the job.
 Another advantage is that many companies use co-ops as a six-month “interview” for a full-time position after graduation.
 We encourage you to learn more about co-op requirements.

 An internship is another great way to get an inside look at a future career.
+It is a summer-only position which usually lasts between 8 and 12 weeks.
 Responsibilities vary greatly with each company, but you’ll leave with real-world experience and a solid reference on your resume.
 A few internships count for academic credit and can be worked during the academic semester or summer months.
 Contact the Career Center for more information and learn about internship requirements.

 Where We Work